 National Psoriasis Victor Henschel BioBank

 The National Psoriasis Victor Henschel BioBank is a collection of biological samples and clinical information used by qualified scientists to advance the field of psoriasis genetics.
-Once completed, the National Psoriasis BioBank will be the largest collection of psoriasis DNA samples in the world, moving scientists closer to understanding the causes of psoriatic diseases, discovering more and better treatments and finding a cure.
+It is one of the largest collection of psoriasis DNA samples in the United States, moving scientists closer to understanding the causes of psoriatic diseases, discovering more and better treatments and finding a cure.